Home

 Special Qualities: They are the parent to the Cornish breed we know today.
 They are very aggressive.

-Game birds were originally developed for fighting and the Aseel may be the top of the class.
-It is definitely oneof the oldest game breeds and has been bred in India and surrounding countries for over two-thousand years.
-The breed was bred to fight with it's natural strength and sharp spurs.
+Game birds were originally developed for fighting and this breed may be at the top of this class.
+It is definitely one of the oldest game breeds, well known in its place of origin for over two-thousand years.

-This breed stands very tall with high shoulders and a tail that sits below horizontal.
-They are remarkably athleticand have tight feathering.
+The bird stands very tall with high shoulders and a tail that sits below horizontal.
+They are remarkably athletic and have tight feathering.
+Their very gamy look with an erect and muscular body seems to be always at the ready for anything.

 New!
 Comments